quanzhuo/vscode-cmake-tools/README.md

 # CMake Tools Fork

 This extension is a fork of `ms-vscode.cmake-tools`.
+It aims to improve compatibility with the clangd language server and support additional debugging extensions.
+It is recommended to install the `KylinIdeTeam.kylin-cpp-pack` extension pack, as this CMake extension works seamlessly with the other extensions included in the pack.

-It conflicts with the original extension, So be sure to disable or uninstall the original extension before installing this one.
-This fork aims to make CMake Tools work better with the clangd language server and support other debugging extensions.
+Please note that this extension conflicts with the original `ms-vscode.cmake-tools` extension.
+Be sure to disable or uninstall the original extension before installing this one.

+[CMake Tools](https://marketplace.visualstudio.com/items?itemName=KylinIdeTeam.kylin-cmake-tools) provides the native developer a full-featured, convenient, and powerful workflow for CMake-based projects in Visual Studio Code.

-## Changes
+## Major Changes and Enhancements

 - Removed coupling with the Microsoft-maintained C/C++ extension
 - Debug functionality in the project status view now supports multiple extensions, currently supported: `C/C++ Debug`, `Kylin Native Debug`, `CodeLLDB`